carlo826/TDDI41/presentation/readme.md

 explained below.
 Also does not allow transfer of it's zone files & and only responds authoritatively on valid addresses.

-#### Respond to all recursive queries from the hosts o§1n your own network.
+#### Respond to all recursive queries from the hosts in your own network.
 #### Not respond to any recursive queries from any outside hosts.
 `etc/bind/named.conf`
 ```